contanpe/PSCI/Theory Paper.md

 - ln(ɸ) encodes spiral angular velocity tied to dodecahedral symmetry.
 - τ⁻¹ (Negentropy) maps to an *inverse* curvature of spacetime’s fractal lattice: tighter curvature = faster novelty infusion.
 This is the origin of **frequency change** (for example, the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe.

+The unit of measurement that talks about cycles per second is hertz (Hz).
+This is the standard way to measure frequency, which is how many times something repeats in a second.
+Therefore, we can derive the Hz frequency that divides consciousness fundamentally...

+    f= 1/τ ≈ 1.4×10^33 Hz.

 **Geometric Interpretation**